Artificial crowd noise: Events being played behind closed doors

-The practice has been met with mixed reception from viewers and sportswriters, usually dependent on the quality of the execution.
+The practice was overall met with mixed reception from viewers and sportswriters, usually dependent on the quality of the execution.
 One football writer argued that artificial crowds were "disingenuous" and created a disconnect with accounts of games noting the lack of spectators, and felt that viewers were missing out on the ability to hear on-field communications between players, arguing that "if a game that generally produces one of the most fierce atmospheres in the world is being played in front of a silent backdrop, that's as much a part of the story as the result."